syscl/EnableLidWake/README.md

 ####  Credits
 - vit9696 for his Lilu - a kext that patches kext and processes.
 - coderobe for his codebase
-- syscl for his lid wake patch
+- syscl for his lid wake patches

-Copyright (c) 2018 syscl and coderobe.
+Copyright (c) 2017-2018 syscl and coderobe.
 All rights reserved.